FoldingAtHome/fah-node/README.md

 F@H clients can be configured to connect to and attempt to register with a node.
 Authorized users can approve nodes via their Folding@home account.
-Once approved nodes will automatically appear on in your account screen.
+Once approved, nodes will automatically appear on your account screen.

 ## Debian Linux Quick Start